stm32duino/Arduino_Core_STM32/.github/ISSUE_TEMPLATE/bug_report.md

   * questions on the [STM32 Core](https://www.stm32duino.com/viewforum.php?f=35)
   * bugs/enhancements on the [STM core: Bugs and enhancements](https://www.stm32duino.com/viewforum.php?f=38)

-When reporting any issue, please try to provide all relevant information:
+&#x26A0; When reporting any issue, please try to provide all relevant information to help on its resolution.

 **Describe the bug**
 A clear and concise description of what the bug is.